oldme/harvests/README.markdown

 >After calling the success or fail handlers, the harvest is automatically stopped if the handlers were not overwritten

      harvest.stop()

+### Can I use other third party API or like other calling conventions?

+>You can create or reuse your own call conventions for getting results from the asynchronous functions. let and load functions provide support for the most common ones.

+     harvest.xlet(variableName, conventionFunction, callback)
+     harvest.xletAt(variableName, conventionFunction, callback)

+> conventionFunction functions are easy to write.
+Please,look in the harvest.js for how defaultHarvestCallConvention is implemented

+## What about promises, control flow libraries, etc?

+Promises look like a good idea but they were met with some resistance (rather passive resistance, they are used only be some people, many prefer callbacks).
+In node.js, promises have multiple implementations but many implementations looks too bloated,complex, etc.
+I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative (as syntax, simplicity and intuitive behaviour).

+Flow controls libraries, like 'async', looks interesting but a bit intimidating and with a learning curve (learning about cargo and other stuff is funny,not!).

+Harvest idea is based on the insight that you are doing calls to return values, doing calls in parallel, series, whatever!
+A harvest is doing stuff in parallel when is possible but ideally you don't have to think much about such things.
+Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it covers the usual cases found in real projects.
+My impression is that remains little need for promises, flow control libraries, etc.

 ## ToDOs